 Now, let's look at what would happen if you put off buying a car until you had enough to buy one with cash.

 If you saved $600/month for one year, you would have $7,200, enough for a decent car that would get you from point A to point B for a few years.

 Let's say you continued saving the $600/month for the remaining 9 years in a moderate 3% compound interest savings account.

 At the end of 9 years, you will have approximately $74,300 in that account!

 Roll that thought around in your head for a bit.

 How does it feel?
 You have paid out $600/month for 10 years in both scenarios, yet only one truly benefits you.
 How is that $50,000 debt looking now?

 Here’s the bottom line

 If the pandemic lockdowns taught us anything, it is that the future is unpredictable.
 Our grandparents were right when they told us to save for a rainy day.
-Many people went into the pandemic with no idea how they would get by in the next few months.
+Many people went into the pandemic with no idea how to get by in the next few months.
 Others have merely had to cut back a little to make their emergency savings stretch farther; for them, diligence, hard work, and sacrifice is paying off.